wp-plugins/listly/readme.txt

 Adding a List to Your Blog

-1. Go to Listly to manage your lists eg here's [Nick Kellet's list page](http://list.ly/nickkellet).
-You can simply begin by embedding another person's list.
+1. Go to Listly to manage your lists eg here is [Nick Kellet's list page](http://list.ly/nickkellet).
+You can  begin by embedding another person's list.
 2. On each list page eg ['50+ Listly Reviews'](http://list.ly/list/2SC) there's an 'Embed List' link that takes your to a page like [this](http://list.ly/preview/2SC)
-3. Grab your customized embed code eg [listly  id="2SC" layout="short" show_header="true" show_author="true" show_sharing="false" show_tools="true" per_page="3"]
+3. Grab your customized embed code e.g. [listly  id="2SC" layout="short" show_header="true" show_author="true" show_sharing="false" show_tools="true" per_page="3"]
 4. Paste your shortcode into any new or existing post or page.
 5. Preview or publish to see the list embedded on your blog